rshipp/sundara/README.md

     sundara generate

 The site files will be placed in the `www\` subdirectory by default.
-You should never need to edit these files (if you do, all your changes will be overwritten the next time you run `sundara generate`).
-Just copy them directly on to your web server, and you're ready to go.
+You should never need to edit these files; just copy them directly on to your web server, and you're good to go.

 If you need to change the default site directory to something else for some reason, just change the `generate` option in the `[sundara]`